 The device basically puts pressure on the fuel system of your vehicle within a few seconds before the level of oil pressure takes over the fuel system in order to help the system start your vehicle upon ignition.

 Whenever you turn on the ignition of your vehicle, the fuel pump relay is turned on.
 A fuel pump relay or any kind of relay is an effective way to utilize a small degree of voltage to generate a signal in order to open or close the contact of a higher current or voltage line.
 The relay basically functions as a switch.

-There are different reasons due to which the fuel pump relay goes bad.
-There is a winding in the relays which can get burned due to a short as a result of high current or high voltage.
+There are different reasons due to which the fuel pump relay fails.
+There is a winding in the relays which can get burned due to a short as a result of a high current or high voltage.
 There may be something wrong behind the scenes that could cause a burned relay winding.
 Typically, when the relays are burned or go bad, they must be replaced.

 However, in order to prevent a newly replaced relay from burning again, it is recommended to first identify and discover the cause behind a failed relay, and then fix it before replacing the relay.

 If the cause persists, the relay can go bad again.

 Signs of a Bad Fuel Pump Relay

 The relay can fail due to a number of reasons, from dust to electrical power surges, anything can affect the well-being of a fuel pump relay.
 Both dust and sudden voltage increases can influence a fuel pump relay’s performance and cause the vital function of an engine to malfunction.

 If the fuel pump relay is not able to transfer a proper flow of electricity, the fuel pump won’t be able to maximize the pressure of fuel that is being delivered to the engine and you will experience a vast lack of performance.
 Fortunately, there are a few significant signs of fuel pump relay failure, which we will go through here.